 “I’m not sure.
 Something with computers?”

 This was the answer my mother routinely gave others (and I suspect still does) when asked what my new company did, having left my role as a research scientist in early 2000, at the height of the dot.com boom, to join my first tech start-up.
 Being from a different generation, I thought my mother’s sentiment was simply rooted in a lack of context and understanding.
-But 17 years of tech sales and 4 start-ups, and starting my own training and coaching practice, I’ve come to realize that her confusion wasn’t all that misguided.
+But almost 20 years of tech sales and 4 start-ups, and starting my own training and coaching practice, I’ve come to realize that her confusion wasn’t all that misguided.
 As it turns out, despite your awesome sales and marketing machine, most customers have no idea what you or your company does.
 What’s even more shocking is that your company may not either.

 While articulating what you do may seem like the most basic and bulletproof part of your sales playbook, it’s deceptively one of the most difficult and inconsistent.
 Unfortunately, when it comes to becoming a top-performing organization, consistency is key!
 In fact, the folks over at Gong.io analyzed over 2,000,000 sales call recordings and found that market-leading companies have much more consistent selling behaviors across their teams than average and low performers.

 Concerned your organization might be facing a messaging consistency issue?
 Considering this escalating series of tests to help triage your operation.